Environment variables precedence in Docker Compose

 Advanced example

-The following table uses TAG, an environment variable defining the version for an image, as an example.
+The following table uses VALUE, an environment variable defining the version for an image, as an example.

 How the table works